brand-fabian/evadb-docs/evadb/docs/installation/docker/build.md

 a standard debian image and installs most software for running the perl scripts to setup the database.

+!!! hint "First Startup"
+    On first start, the EVAdb will typically launch against an unitialized database.
+In order to function properly, at least `INIT_DB` and `INIT_USER` have to be set to `1` to create the database setup and add initial user credentials.

 It features two docker-volumes which need to be populated with data for the container to work properly.